pranav-infrabuild/DevOps_Interview_Questions/Scenario Based /Linux.md

-# Linux based Scenarios Questions
+l# Linux based Scenarios Questions

 #### 1) Can you describe a scenario where you need to troubleshoot a performance issue on a Linux server?